Geely Yuanjing X3

-The Geely Yuanjing X3 is a subcompact CUV produced by Chinese manufacturer Geely Auto.
+The Geely Yuanjing X3 is a subcompact SUV produced by Chinese manufacturer Geely Auto.
 An electric variant featuring a special color and trim redesign was rebadged as the Geometry EX3 or Kungfu Cow under the Geometry brand from 2021.

 Overview

 The Geely Yuanjing X3 was revealed in July 2017, and debuted in Q3 2017.
 The Yuanjing X3 was formerly known as the Yuanjing V3 during development, and was renamed prior to launch to fit into the later confirmed Geely Yuanjing crossover product series slotting between the Geely Yuanjing X1 and Geely Yuanjing X6.

 The Yuanjing X3 is based on the Geely Englon SC5-RV from 2011 to 2014, and utilizes the same engine, a 1.5 liter engine previously producing 94 hp for the Englon SC5-RV.
 The same 1.5 liter engine was tuned up to 102 hp and mated to a 5-speed manual gearbox or a 4-speed automatic gearbox.